thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

                         end.
   --plot_dir PLOT_PATH  Path location for the output plots.
 Default is
                         'Plots'.
   --TFIDF_stem          default to `False`.
-Wether to enable stemming of
+Whether to enable stemming of
                         words.
 Currently the PorterStemmer is used, and was made for English but can still be useful for some other languages.
 Keep in mind that this is the longest step when formatting text.
   --dist_metric DIST_METRIC
-                        when computing the distance matrix, wether to use 'cosine' or 'rbf' or 'euclidean' metrics. cosine and rbf should be fine.
+                        when computing the distance matrix, whether to use 'cosine' or 'rbf' or 'euclidean' metrics. cosine and rbf should be fine.
 Default to 'cosine' --whole_deck_computation